DiscontinuedUpdate: Hoka One One Speedgoat 3

 The midsole of the Speedgoat 2 employs the MetaRocker technology, which gives a fulcrum effect that’s similar to a rocking chair.
 This ensures that the wearer’s form remains as natural as possible while allowing an efficient movement from impact to toe-off.

 The injected EVA is relatively plush and oversized, resulting in the signature cushioning of the Hoka One One series.
 It is also designed to absorb shock and sustain long-term use.
 The cushioning of the Speedgoat 2 has a high stack height, but not at the expense of the weight nor the stability.
+The most recent iteration of the Speedgoat also makes use of this midsole material.

 The majority of the updates on the Hoka One One Speedgoat 2 can be seen in the upper.
 This shoe uses its 3D Puff Print mesh, which has an open-engineered construction, to maximize breathability and support on the trail.